 Consider defining your services by writing a brief description of your service package along with your cover letter.
 This could be as simple as defining the difference between deep cleaning and maintenance cleaning and how often you typically perform those services for clients.

 Finally, when creating a customized janitorial service plan, use the Proposal Generator on the Route app to quickly select dates, times, service frequency, and legal verbiage.
-This takes a lot of hassle out of writing proposals.
+This removes a lot of hassle because it functions like a cleaning proposal template.
 You will have a contract ready to sign in seconds when using the tools available to you on Route.

 By utilizing all these tips, your ability to write janitorial service proposals will maximize in real-time.
 Try for yourself and watch your company grow to a gold-standard in the cleaning services industry.